cosmic-zip/maidz/README.md

 Jitsi

-Jitsi is a chat/VoIP-client that can be used with diﬀerent services, most importantly with XMPP.
-Jitsi doesn't just oﬀer chat, chat with OTR, VoIP-calls over XMPP, VoIP-video-calls via XMPP - but also the ZRTP-protocol, which was developed by the developer of PGP, Phil Zimmerman.
+Jitsi is a chat/VoIP-client that can be used with different services, most importantly with XMPP.
+Jitsi doesn't just offer chat, chat with OTR, VoIP-calls over XMPP, VoIP-video-calls via XMPP - but also the ZRTP-protocol, which was developed by the developer of PGP, Phil Zimmerman.

 ZRTP allows you to make fully end-to-end encrypted video-calls.
 Ain't that sweet? wink